-ProSiebenSat.1 and other partners award the FIRST STEPS prize for up-and-coming young filmmakers to outstanding graduation films.
-ProSiebenSat.1 Group uses its particular significance as a film production and distribution company to promote young, creative filmmakers and to ease their entry into the media and film industry.
+Once a year, ProSiebenSat.1 and other partners award the FIRST STEPS prize for up-and-coming young filmmakers to outstanding graduation films.
+ProSiebenSat.1 Group uses its particular significance as a film production and distribution company to promote young, creative filmmakers and facilitate their entry into the media and film industry.
 FIRST STEPS was founded as a private initiative of the film industry by the producers Bernd Eichinger and Nico Hofmann and is considered the most prestigious award of its kind in Germany, Austria and Switzerland.
-Four juries awarded prizes in nine categories, including for direction of films of various lengths and styles and a cinematography prize.
+Four juries awarded prizes in nine categories, including for direction of films of varying lengths and styles and a cinematography prize.
 Since 2012, the NO FEAR Award has also been presented to young producers who have shown particular courage in the execution of difficult subject matter.
 This year, Andrea Hohnen, former artistic director of FIRST STEPS, was also awarded the honorary prize for her many years of work.
 The award, with prize money totaling EUR 115,000, was presented for the 20th time on September 9, 2019, at Stage Theater des Westens, Berlin.

 promotion of young talent in film

 In addition to the FIRST STEPS Awards, ProSiebenSat.1 also promotes young talents from German film and media academies.
-Since 2011, the Group has been presenting the Mainstream Award in cooperation with the Munich Academy of Television and Film, which honors innovative ideas for TV films and series, together with University of Television and Film Munich annually since 2011.
-ProSiebenSat.1 employees follow students as they develop subjects that are then pitched to a judging panel.
-In 2018, the three best drafts again received prizes totaling EUR 6,000.
-In addition, ProSiebenSat.1 cooperates with Film Academy Baden-Württemberg and gives out the Prime Time Prize every year, whereby students can subject their concept ideas for a themed film for SAT.1.
-The prize money totaling EUR 9,000 for the most unusual film concepts enables the three winners to develop their projects further.
-Besides financial resources and expertise, our stations also offer coveted prime-time broadcasting slots for particularly creative film ideas.
-In addition, students from Ludwigsburg obtain insights into our stations’ activities every year by shadowing ProSiebenSat.1 employees for a day, attending an editorial meeting and receiving targeted feedback on their graduation films.
-ProSiebenSat.1 thus makes an important contribution to the promotion of young talents.
+Since 2011, the Group has been presenting the Mainstream Award in cooperation with the Munich Academy of Television and Film, which honors innovative ideas for TV films and series.
+The three best submissions receive prizes with a total value of EUR 6,000.
+In addition, ProSiebenSat.1 cooperates with Baden-Württemberg Film Academy and gives out the so-called "Prime Time Prize" every year for concept ideas for a themed film for SAT.1.
+With prize money totalling EUR 9,000, the three winners are given the opportunity to further develop their projects.
+Besides financial resources and expertise, our stations also offer coveted prime time broadcasting slots for particularly creative film ideas.
+Each year, students also gain exclusive insights into the activities of our stations by spending a day accompanying ProSiebenSat.1 employees, participating in editorial meetings and receiving targeted feedback on their diploma films.
+In this way, ProSiebenSat.1 makes an important contribution to the promotion of young talents.